Lanre Ogunge

 Understanding the language

-Ogungbe says the company moves all aspects of the data – sourcing, labeling, modeling, and languages –into its AI stack to be coded on the back end, so customers can easily understand the front end.
+Ogungbe says the company moves all aspects of the data – sourcing, labeling, modeling, and languages – into its AI stack to be coded on the back end, so customers can easily understand the front end.
 Understanding those technologies, languages, and models was the direct result, he says, of his Data Science: Artificial Intelligence course at Johns Hopkins Carey Business School.

 “I’m now able to jump in and provide my own opinions.
 I know what it means to build an AI system and what is needed.
 I can look at the operational side of the business, understand the language, and help improve our whole AI stack,” he said.

 “Using my business communication and negotiation skills, I understand how to operate as a business owner.
-I’ve utilized the skills from those courses in my business, and I think they are a large part in why we are successful today.”
+I’ve utilized the skills from those courses in my business, and I think they are a large part of why we are successful today.”

 Discover Related Content